-A fluorescence test was carried out to verify that atomic flux was emitted from the micro oven.
-The test system consists of a hexagonal vacuum system with a PCB on which a micro oven test chip is mounted.
-The oven is connected to the PCB traces with ribbon bonds that are wired to a vacuum feed-through with copper wire.
+A fluorescence test was carried out to verify that atomic flux was emitted from the micro-oven.
+The test system consists of a hexagonal vacuum system with a printed circuit board (PCB) on which a microoven test chip is mounted.
+The oven is connected to the PCB traces with ribbon bonds that are wired to a vacuum feedthrough with copper wire.
 One laser port allows laser access perpendicular to the oven surface, and another on the top of the chamber allows imaging of the oven from the top down.
-A 399 nm wavelength laser beam is collimated out of a fibre.
-The laser beam is aligned to pass over the micro oven position.
+A 399 nm wavelength laser beam is collimated out of a fiber.
+The laser beam is aligned to pass over the microoven position and is approximately 2 mm from the oven surface.
 An ion gauge in vacuum allows for accurate monitoring of the pressure of the chamber.
 The test was carried out at a pressure of 9×10^{-7} mbar.
-The oven is connected to a variable DC power supply and ammeter in series.
+The oven is connected to a variable direct current (DC) power supply and ammeter in series.